Installation guide

 Windows

-To compile the AccRQA library from source you will require:
+To compile the AccRQA library from source on Windows 10 you will require:

 In command line you can build AccRQA by